 7. Hindustan Park

-One of the poshest and popular neighbourhood in Kolkata is Hindustan Park.
-A huge number of cafes, boutique cafes, boutiques, it’s a favourite hangout spot of all in South Kolkata neighbourhood.
+One of the poshest and most popular neighbourhoods in Kolkata is Hindustan Park.
+With a huge number of cafes, boutique cafes, and boutiques, it’s a favourite hangout spot of all in the South Kolkata neighbourhood.
 Pancham er adda, Sienna Cafe, Roastery Coffee House, Byloom cafe, are some of the most Instagrammable cafes in Kolkata.

-One most popular building situated just opposite to Byloom boutique is the Art Rickshaw building.
+One most popular buildings situated just opposite to Byloom boutique is the Art Rickshaw building.
 The painting done outside the building is a piece of art in itself.
 They keep on changing the painting.
 So you can get a different set of shots just from one single location.
 It has been one of my favourite Instagrammable places in Kolkata.
-Also some of the lanes may surprise you will lovely grafitti art.
+Also, some of the lanes may surprise you will lovely graffiti art.

 One of my favourite and frequently visited places by tourists and photography lovers from all over the world is Kumortuli.
 You can read a detailed post of Idol Making lane of Kolkata, Kumartuli here – Kumartuli in Kolkata-A Photowalk

-There are a lot of lanes and each houses idol-making studios that have been the family business since generations.
+There are a lot of lanes and each houses idol-making studios that have been the family business for generations.
 Some of these lanes are accessible only after buying a ticket.
-Whereas some lanes are inaccessible by outsiders.
+Whereas some lanes are inaccessible to outsiders.

 This place is quite popular as a portfolio or various brand shooting locations by photographers.
 Do not disturb the artists while at work, maintain silence and leave the studio once you finish clicking pictures.
 Most of the artists feel annoyed when there is too much of a crowd.